tzfx/random-layout/README.md

 This is a node-based console application that prints out a shuffled alpha area for a keyboard layout.

 By default, this will shuffle internal to layout rows, to keep a common profile.
-This behaviour can be override with the `--all` option.
+This behaviour can be overriden with the `--all` option.

 ## To run